dh4/WeatherRadar/README.md

 An automatic debug build of the latest git commit can be found here.
 This can be installed alongside the release version: https://s3.amazonaws.com/dh4/weather_radar/master/com.danhasting.radar.devel.apk

+## Privacy

+Weather Radar does not collect user data of any kind.